mickfuzz/phd4/_posts/2022-1-28-Game_Making_and_Coding_Fluency.md

 A later report After the Reboot [@waite_pedagogy_2017], returned to the subject of game making as a way of increasing engagement in the process of coding.
 The review highlighted several area of promise but which needed more research, namely; using games for engagement, use of game patterns and involvement of girls in coding and social and cultural aspects of coding.
 The After the Reboot report also had concerning observations.
 The report found that girls, ethnic minorities and students of lower socio-economic status were all less likely to take computing as a subject at GCSE level.
 Given this concern it is important that as educators we explore promising tactics for inclusion including the use of games and game making.

-**Games and Inclusion**
-CHANGE THIS AROUND NOW IT'S MOVED - GAMES ARE PBL - PBL IS INCLUSIVE

-Games are perfect projects.
-Thus game making suits project-based learning.
-We can draw on research that outlines the benefits of that approach.
+## Games and Inclusion
-In previous chapters the inclusive possibilities of projects in computing were summarised AND THEY ALIGN WITH UDL.

-These include; more learner choice in projects increases motivation, authentic and shareable project outcomes encourage peer feedback and reflection project iterative support and a mastery approach, supporting challenging goals encouraging self regulation and structured guidance for goal setting.
+Games making as an educational activity will often involve setting learners a project of a design challenge and as such is normally a form of project-based learning.
+In other chapters of this collection we have looked at the inclusive possibilities of projects in computing and how they align with the inclusive pedagogy Universal Design for Learning.
+Some of these principles include; more learner choice in projects increases motivation, authentic and shareable project outcomes encourage peer feedback and reflection project iterative support and a mastery approach, supporting challenging goals encouraging self regulation and structured guidance for goal setting.
+Thus, if well-structured, game making projects can be well aligned with inclusive practices.

-ALSO

-Recent studies study the use of games and playful techniques to overcome exclusion from the culture of computing [@kafai_diversifying_2017; @kafai_beyond_2014].
+To focus on the element of learner choice and voice, research has studied the use of games and playful techniques to overcome exclusion from the culture of computing [@kafai_diversifying_2017; @kafai_beyond_2014].
 As explored elsewhere contemporary understandings of inclusion go beyond SEN issues to include cultural exclusion.
 If students feel excluded from the school cultures then making bridges to home cultures is vital.
 One way to make those connections to home cultures is to allow for more choice of what can be incorporated into computing projects.
+Games may allow this in various ways, perhaps in the choice of the kind of game that is to be made, in the setting or subject matter or the style and aesthetics of audio and visual elements of the game.

 Research by the UK National Literacy Trust [-@picton_video_2020] of 11-16 year olds found that 96% percent of boys and 65.2% of girls play video games (http://tiny.cc/videogstats).
 This study shows that while there is a disparity between genders, game playing is extremely common and you are unlikely to be part of a household where no games are played.
 Even if not all young people play games they will have knowledge of the conventions and culture of video games allowing educators to draw on these interests and experiences.
+However, the research surrounding differences in participation and attitudes to game playing and video game cultures is complex.
+We should be cautious when working with video games.
+It is important to be sensitive to learners attitudes and that for some learners video games are not part of their cultural identity.

+###Family Game Experience as an inclusive Fund of Knowledge

+Knowledge of a games and gaming culture is sometimes drawn upon by teachers as a concrete example of a coding concepts.
+A very common examples is that of explaining if-then code constructs.
+For example, if Pac-Man touches a ghost then a player life is lost.
+We have already explored the importance of using concrete examples to illustrate concepts in other parts of this book and there is something special about drawing on home or out-of-school experience of young people.
+The term Funds of Knowledge came out of research within US Latino communities.
+Researcher found that Latino home cultures, skills and traditions were hardly visible in mainstream school cultures, resulting in a form of deficit thinking about the performance of these communities [@moll_funds_1992].
+More research is needed on ways to draw out attitudes and knowledge of game cultures and bring them into the learning environment in an inclusive way.
+My own research into strategies to do this is explored in the second half of this chapter.

+###Activity: Drawing on Home cultures

+To allow students to bring their own home funds on knowledge into their work we can structure our sessions to help the following:

+-   Students draw on their knowledge of game conventions to inform the structure of their game coding projects.
+-   Students draw on their interests of diverse media and interests to choice over the narrative, characters and aesthetic of their game design.
+ - Students adopt a more playful and collaborative way of working familiar to them from role play experiences.

+It can be seen then that even if student don't consider video game _playing_ to be their thing, that there are other ways for them to bring their interests into game making.

 <!-- We previous saw that Waite's review for RSA also highlighted the importance of social and cultural approaches to game making including the roles of gender.
 ADD LINKS HERE -  OR MOVE TO ANOTHER SECTION -->

-However, the research surrounding differences in participation and attitudes to game playing and video game cultures is complex.
-We should be cautious when working with video games.
-It is important to be sensitive to learners attitudes that video games are just "not my thing".

-**Authentic projects creating real results**

-EDIT DOWN OR MOVE UP
-OR A WHOLE SECTION ON GAMES AS AN INCLUSIVE PRACTICE AT THE START
+###Game Making as an Authentic Activity

-An important concept in both project and inclusive approaches to education is to make projects as authentic as possible to increase learner motivation.
+Another important concept in both project and inclusive approaches to education is to make projects as authentic as possible to increase learner motivation.
 For game making this authenticity or realness applies both to the tangible, shareable nature of resulting game created and to the domain of professional game design.
 When learners are designing with someone else in mind, this guides them to shaping their game design effectively.
 The process of projecting beyond your own experience to an imagined user is a vital design skill that is potentially well developed by making games.
 As game making is a huge well known industry, learners understand that the resulting knowledge and skills is not inert but authentic thus and can be applied outside of the classroom.

+Young people may not be able to create a technically commercial advanced game but other audiences exist.
+For example, so-called Indy Games or Games for Change are made by enthusiasts and often released at low cost or for free on the internet.
+They often appeal to a retro game aesthetic and are thus easier and quicker to make.
+Highlighting this movement can reduce student dissatisfaction at not being able to code something like a 3D racing or shooting game.
+As another way to increase authenticity schools sometimes enter online game making competitions or wider creative competitions like the Coolest Project.
+You may be able to add authenticity in a similar way by providing a low pressure competition or another frame for your game making.
 The Buck Institute offer help in increasing authenticity in project-based education based around the following guidance; projects should meet a real need, be relevant to student experience, should be realistic even if using a fictitious scenario and involve processes and tools used by adults. http://tiny.cc/authenticity

 <!-- https://www.pblworks.org/blog/four-ways-think-about-authenticity-through-lens-gold-standard-pbl-videos -->
 <!-- more on authenticity if not covered in previous chapter